lion-agi/lionagi/docs/Get_started/Examples/comedian.rst

-Comedian
+Multi-Session Interaction
 ========

-Let's do something fun!
+Let's create more sessions.

 In this example, we are going to have two roles, a comedian and a commentator.
 The comedian will start by making two jokes.
 Following that, the commentator will provide the comments.
 Finally, the comedian will revise the jokes based on